hardikj2003/ETH-AVAX_Assessment/README.md

 ### Description

-The `MyContract` contract allows the contract owner to withdraw funds from the contract balance.
-The contract owner is set during the contract deployment.
+The handleError() function is the main entry point to use the error handling functionality of ErrorContract.
+It takes a boolean parameter condition

+## Usage

 ### Functions

-#### `constructor()`

-The constructor function is executed once during contract deployment.
-It sets the contract owner to the address of the message sender.
+The handleError() function is the main entry point to use the error handling functionality of ErrorContract.
+It takes a boolean parameter condition and performs the following checks:

-#### `withdraw(uint amount)`

-The `withdraw` function allows the contract owner to withdraw a specified amount of funds from the contract balance.
-It includes several checks using require statements to ensure the withdrawal conditions are met:
-- The amount must be greater than zero.
-- The contract balance must be equal to or greater than the requested amount.

-If the require conditions are satisfied, the function attempts to transfer the funds to the message sender using the `call` function.
-The `assert` statement checks if the transfer was successful.
-If the transfer fails, the function reverts with an error message using the `revert` statement.

-#### `getContractBalance()`

-The `getContractBalance` function is a view function that returns the current balance of the contract.

-## Usage

-To use the `MyContract` smart contract, follow these steps:

-1. Deploy the contract by calling the constructor function.
-2. As the contract owner, call the `withdraw` function and provide the amount to withdraw.
-3. Verify that the withdrawal conditions are satisfied and the transfer is successful.
-4. To check the current balance of the contract, call the `getContractBalance` function.
+If the condition is true, it first uses require() to validate the condition.
+If the condition evaluates to false, it will revert the transaction with the provided error message "Require error: Condition not met".
+The require() function is commonly used to validate inputs and conditions that must be true for the function to execute successfully.

+After the require() check, it uses assert() to perform the same condition check.
+If the condition evaluates to false, it will trigger an exception and revert the transaction.
+The assert() function is typically used to check for internal errors and invariant violations that should never occur.

+If the condition is false, it bypasses the require() and assert() checks and directly reverts the transaction with the error message "Revert error: Condition not met".
+The revert() function is often used to explicitly revert the transaction under specific conditions.

 ## Video Walkthrough
 https://www.loom.com/share/9b426f7db9e84103af8e9ecab11b81ea?sid=f5f3ecef-246c-4fc4-8011-aaf72e3eda4c